 The North Texas running backs also thrived under Perry in 2013.
 Brandin Byrd had his first 1,000-yard rushing season and two of the top-10 longest rushes in school history in 2013.
 NT as a team rushed for 31 touchdowns in 2013, the second most in school history and most since 1951.

-Perry has nearly a decade of coaching experience and prior to North Texas he spent four seasons as an assistant at South Alabama where he coaches the running backs and was the special teams coordinator.
+Perry has nearly a decade of coaching experience.
+Prior to North Texas, he spent four seasons as an assistant at South Alabama where he coached the running backs and was the special teams coordinator.

 In 2012, the first season at the FBS level for South Alabama, Perry coached placekicker Michel Chapuseaux, who set a school record for scoring with 84 points.
 Chapuseaux hit 20 field goals last season, the second most in Sun Belt Conference history.
 South Alabama had four running backs with over 200 yards rushing last season.

 In 2011, Perry coached placekicker Jordan Means, who connected on 13-of-15 field goals and was South Alabama's first All-America after he was honored by the Beyond Sports College Network.

 In addition to Means' performance, punter Scott Garber finished 17th among all punters at the NCAA Football Championship Subdivision with an average of 41.7 yards per kick, Jeremé Jones ended up 27th with an average of 8.61 yards per punt return, and, as a team USA stood eighth after recording 23.91 yards per kickoff return.